-A medication log will be maintained by the school staff to record the instructions for giving the medication, consent obtained from the parent or legal guardian, amount, the time of administration, and the person who administered each dose of medication.
+A medication log will be maintained by the school nurse or personnel certified in Medication Administration to record the instructions for giving the medication, consent obtained from the parent or legal guardian, amount, the time of administration, and the person who administered each dose of medication.
 Spills, reactions, and refusal to take medication will be noted on this log.
-See sample form in Appendix.
-IQPPS 5.10